mdrocan/shell-scripts/README.md

 ### About

-Developed and used in OSX and some utilization of Homebrew.
+Developed and used in OS X environment.
+Extra packages installed mostly by Homebrew.

 ### The stuff